YesWiki/yeswiki/docs/custom-folder.md

 ## Custom Javascript

-Puts your javascript code in `custom/javascripts/custom.js`
+All the javascript files in the `custom/javascripts/` directory are included.

 ## Custom Css

-Puts your Css code in `custom/styles/custom.css`
+All the css files in the `custom/styles/` directory are included.

 ## Custom Squelette